 For centuries, The Cape of Storms has intrigued seafarers, explorers, cartographers, and the like, who braved our shores in the hope of discovering new lands and other treasures.
 Our coastline continues to fascinate, with young and old, visitors and tourists seeking new (and exciting) ways to explore the waters that surround our magnificent Mother City.

 Hopping aboard a yacht is all very civilised, surfing is quite site-specific, swimming is tiring!
 But have you heard of water bikes?
-These fabulous hydro cycles have come to the Mother City and are making quite a splash!
+These fabulous water cycles have come to the Mother City and are making quite a splash!

 - The tours leave daily at 8am or 11am and last two hours.